NDAQ official logo NDAQ

 Company business area logo Core Business Areas

-• Anti-Financial Crime: Nasdaq provides technology and services to financial institutions to help them detect and prevent financial crime, including anti-money laundering (AML) and know your customer (KYC) solutions.
+• Anti-Financial Crime: Provides technology and services to financial institutions to combat financial crime, including anti-money laundering (AML), know your customer (KYC), and fraud prevention solutions.

 leadership logo Leadership and Structure